qruto/laravel-flora/README.md

 }
 ```

-You can add any another method which should be called the same as your environment name, for example `staging`, and define different commands.
+You can add any another method which should be called the same as your environment name, for example `staging`, and define different actions.

-If you need to run commands with root privileges separately, you can define a method according to the following convention.
+If you need to run actions with root privileges separately, you can define a method according to the following convention.

 ```php
 namespace App;